 Agency chooses to not create an exemption list: If an agency determines that it does not regularly engage in actions that require environmental review, it does not have to take any further action on an exemption list.
-They are still required to prepare exemption notices and timely publish those with the OEQC for individual actions they may choose to declare exempt.
+They are still required to prepare exemption notices and timely publish those with the OEQC ERP for individual actions they may choose to declare exempt.
+This applies to both exemptions that would qualify both under Part 1 and Part 2.
 Proceed to Step 10.